 Shear reinforcement in the concrete haunch is often required when the depth of concrete measured from the top of the top flange to the bottom of the concrete deck exceeds a certain thickness (agencies specify the minimum thickness anywhere from 3.0 to 6.0 inches).
 Shear reinforcement is also typically required if the shear connectors (studs) do not penetrate a minimum of 2.0 inches into the deck slab.
-In this case the haunch must be reinforced to contain the shear stud connector and develop its load in the deck (Article 6.10.1.1.4).
+In this case the haunch must be reinforced to contain the shear stud connector and develop its load in the deck (Article 6.10.10.1.4).

-2.12.4 Cast-in-place Deck Placement Sequence
+2.12.4 Cast-in-Place Deck Placement Sequence

-The cast-in-place deck placement sequence considered by the bridge designer must be provided in the contract plans, and must be taken into account as part of the girder constructability checks.
+The cast-in-place deck placement sequence considered by the bridge designer must be provided in the contract plans, and must be taken into account as part of the girder constructibility checks.
 Common practice when placing the deck in continuous span bridges is to place the cast-in-place deck slab in the positive moment regions first and then place the cast-in-place deck slab in the negative moment regions over the supports.
 A strategy such as this is typically adopted in order to minimize the potential for cracking at the top of the deck slab in regions that are subjected to negative moment.
-It should be noted that when concrete is placed in a span adjacent to a span that already has a hardened concrete deck, negative moments in the span with the hardened concrete will often result.
-These negative moments will cause tensile stresses in the hardened concrete that could result in transverse deck cracking.
-The concrete deck stresses during deck placement should be checked in accordance with Article 6.10.3.2.4 of the AASHTO LRFD (5th Edition, 2010).
+It should be noted that when concrete is placed in a span adjacent to a span that already has a hardened concrete deck, negative moments in the span with the hardened concrete that could result in transverse deck cracking.
+The concrete deck stresses during deck placement should be checked in accordance with Article 6.10.3.2.4 of the AASHTO LRFD (7th Edition, 2014).